-BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details system; the required contents of the plan include inspection frequency, maintenance requirements, and intervals for proposed stormwater management practices at the site.
+BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details nuisances.
+The Town also requires the submission of an operations and maintenance plan or notice of drainage maintenance plan for each system; the required contents of the plan include inspection frequency, maintenance requirements, and intervals for proposed stormwater management practices at the site.
 The Town is currently working on an illicit discharge ordinance which will include provisions for inspection access.
-5.5 Address post-construction issues in areas with pollutants of concern Ongoing, Complete for 2021 5.5 Post Construction Erosion and Sediment.
+5.5 Address post-construction issues in areas with pollutants of concern Ongoing, Complete for 2023 5.5 Post Construction Erosion and Sediment.
 Identify erosion and sediment problems in impaired waters.
 Develop and implement short- and long-term maintenance solutions to the problems as funding becomes available, or use legal authority to hold property owners accountable.
 Update annual report with identification of problem areas, the cost of the retrofit, and the anticipated pollutant reduction.
 While no major projects were undertaken in 2020, Town staff always makes minor repairs when issues are identified.
 As issues arise on publicly owned property, work is done in-house to correct the issue to the extent practicable.
 Otherwise, it is incorporated into a listing of projects.
 On privately owned land, typically a wetlands violation notice will be issued.
 Town Engineer Not specified Ongoing

-BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 5.6 Turf reduction Ongoing, Complete for 2021 5.6 Turf reduction.
-The Town's wetland regulations require applicants to preserve as much as the natural buffer as possible.
-The Town is continuing to review the need for requirements for turf reduction, and is looking at turf reduction as part of the Unity and Twin Brooks Parks master plans Town Engineer 07/01/18 Complete: 07/01/17 5.7 Require consistency with the 2004 Connecticut Stormwater Quality Manual Ongoing, Complete for 2021 5.7 Require consistency with the 2004 Connecticut Stormwater Quality Manual.
-The Town is continuing to review the need for requirements for turf reduction, and is looking at turf reduction as part of the Unity and Twin Brooks Parks master plans.
+BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 5.6 Turf reduction Ongoing, Complete for 2023 5.6 Turf reduction.
+The Town's wetland regulations require applicants to preserve as much of the natural buffer as possible.
+The Town is continuing to review the need for requirements for turf reduction, and is looking at turf reduction as part of the Unity Park master plan.
+Town Engineer 07/01/18 Complete: 07/01/17 5.7 Require consistency with the 2024 Connecticut Stormwater Quality Manual Ongoing, Complete for 2023 5.7 Require consistency with the 2024 Connecticut Stormwater Quality Manual.
+The Town is continuing to review the need for requirements for turf reduction, and is looking at turf reduction as part of the Unity Park master plan.
 Update regulations or policies for permit applicants to maintain consistency with the 2004 Stormwater Quality Manual.
-Town Engineer 07/01/18 Complete: 07/01/17 5.8 Coordination with Local Health Department Ongoing, Complete for 2021 5.8 Coordination with Local Health Department.
+Town Engineer 07/01/18 Complete: 07/01/17 5.8 Coordination with Local Health Department Ongoing, Complete for 2023 5.8 Coordination with Local Health Department.
 The local Health Department is included on application reviews as warranted.
 Continue actively coordinating with local Health Department on MS4 Plan requirements.
 Town Engineer 07/01/18 Complete: 07/01/17